 Before Netflix streamed its first video, the phrase “Ghostbusters streaming” brought to mind the nuclear radiation emanating from back-mounted proton packs of the titular heroes.
 But today, it means streaming Ghostbusters in crystal-clear high-definition, no physical medium required.
 For Halloween 2021 or in anticipation of Ghostbusters: Afterlife (November 19!), you want to watch old busters now, and we have the answers.
-Whether it’s to stream Ghostbusters, the 1984 original, or its subsequent sequels and spin-offs, watching these movies is easy from the comfort of your own abandoned firehouse-turned paranormal investigation office—as long as you know where to find them.
-And you’ll definitely want to know where to watch Ghostbusters before the next new busters’ film — Ghostbusters: Afterlife — hits theaters on November 11, 2021.
+Whether it’s to stream Ghostbusters — the 1984 original — or its subsequent sequels and spin-offs, watching these movies is easy from the comfort of your own abandoned firehouse-turned paranormal investigation office.

 To paraphrase the sensei of the paranormal, Peter Venkman, if you’re serious about actually catching a ghost, they’re pretty much everywhere.
 All you need to do to feel funky is turn on your TV or power up your computer.
 Want to know where Ghostbusters is streaming?
 Let us be your Keymaster and Gatekeeper.
 Here’s where the Ghostbusters franchise is streaming online right now, as of November 3, 2021.

 How to Watch Ghostbusters (1984)

 The one, the only, the original supernatural comedy classic stars Bill Murray, Dan Aykroyd, Harold Ramis, Ernie Hudson, Sigourney Weaver, Rick Moranis, Annie Potts, William Atherton, a zombie taxi driver, terror dogs, Slimer, Gozer the Destroyer, and, of course, the Stay Puft Marshmallow Man.

 Although Ghostbusters is not currently streaming for free on one of the big streaming platforms (like Netflix or Hulu) it is on DIRECTV and fuboTV.
-And it can be rented for $2.99 right now on Amazon, FandangoNOW, Vudu, and Redbox, and for $3.99 on Apple iTunes, Google Play, YouTube, Microsoft Store, DIRECTV, and AMC On Demand.
+And it can be rented for $2.99 right now on FandangoNOW, Vudu, and Redbox, and for $3.99 on Apple iTunes, Google Play, YouTube, Microsoft Store, DIRECTV, and AMC On Demand.
 You can also purchase Ghostbusters for $12.99 on all of those same platforms.